colomemaria/epiAneufinder/README.md

 ### Version History

-* 1.0.4
+* 1.1.0
-    * Adding the parameter gc_correction to allow multiple options there.
+    * Adding the parameter `gc_correction` and multiple versions of GC correction.
+Besides the old version `loess`, two faster alternatives are now available, `quadratic` and  `bulk_loess` (explanations in the vignette).
+    * Switching the order, first filtering lowly covered regions before applying the GC correction.
     * Adding a file removed_regions.tsv to document which regions were filtered out.

 * 1.0.3